 Yoko has chosen to write poetry in English rather than Japanese.
 She has been doing this for more than 20 years.
 It is not that she has lived a long time out of Japan.
-Although she herself might not say so, I think that her choice of English is part of strategy toward the solution of contemporary dichotomies and unearthing of the deepest roots.
+Although she herself might not say so, I think that her choice of English is part of a strategy toward the solution of contemporary dichotomies and unearthing of the deepest roots.
 If she wrote these poems in Japanese she would run the risk of sounding precious or archaic.
 The bluntness of English is an excellent foil for her subtleties.

 † This book was to be published by Broken Moon Press in Seatle but wasn't brought out

 due to the financial tightness of the press.

-• A collection of Yoko's poems (with Introduction by Gary Snyder) Further Center: Poems 1970 - 1998 was published by the IKUTA PRESS, October, 2017.
+• A collection of Yoko's poems (from 1970 - 1998, with Introduction by Gary Snyder) Further Center was published by the IKUTA PRESS, October, 2017.

 • Grace Cavalieri's review of Further Center in Washington Independent Review of Books

 •Yoko's 'Two Poems' was posted in Asian Cha Journal.